noncomputable/AgentMaps/devdocs/DEVDOCS.md

 The graph is stored in the `Agentmap.streets.graph` property.
 It is a symmetric graph; for each edge between two points, an inversely directed edge between them also exists.
 That is, by default, there are no one-way streets.
 However, if you'd like to remove some of the directed edges of certain streets from the graph (i.e. for making one-way streets), a very accessible guide to manipulating the graphs is available in the ngraph.graph [README](https://github.com/anvaka/ngraph.graph/blob/master/README.md).

+*Note*: `Agentmap.buildingify` does a lot of work checking for and removing overlapping units, and so the bigger your neighborhood, the noticeably longer it will take.
 ## <a name="navigating-within-units"></a>Navigating Within Units

 Every Agentmap has an [Agentmap.getUnitPoint](./Agentmap.html#.getUnitPoint) method which makes it easy to specify a position inside of a unit, relative to one of its corners, and get back the global coordinates of that spot.